treehouses/cli/README.md

-feedback <message>                        sends feedback clone [device path]                       clones the current SDCard onto a secondary SDCard or specified device restore [device path]                     restores a treehouses image to an SDCard or specified device burn [device path]                        download and burns the latest treehouses image to the SDcard or specified device rebootneeded                              shows if reboot is required to apply changes internet                                  checks if the rpi has access to internet services [service_name] [format]          outputs or install the desired service
+feedback <message>                        sends feedback clone [device path]                       clones the current SDCard onto a secondary SDCard or specified device restore [device path]                     restores a treehouses image to an SDCard or specified device burn [device path|list]                   download and burns the latest treehouses image to the SDcard or specified device/list devices rebootneeded                              shows if reboot is required to apply changes internet                                  checks if the rpi has access to internet services [service_name] [format]          outputs or install the desired service